Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/talkback.md

       <img src="./images/gesture7.png" alt="" width="80">
       <img src="./images/gesture8.png" alt="" width="80">
       <h3>Swipe up or down using one finger</h3>
-      <p>Cycle through navigation mode: "pages", "by default (elements)", "characters", "words", "lines" et "paragraphs".</p>
+      <p>Cycle through navigation mode: “pages”, “by default (elements)”, “characters”, “words”, “lines” et “paragraphs”.</p>
   </li>
 </ul>

 <span class="licence">These images are licensed under the Creative Commons Share Alike 2.0 license.
 Photo credit: <a href="http://www.flickr.com/people/27512715@N02/">openexhibits</a></span>

-For more information about TalkBack and a detailed description of its features, please read the [Google's official documentation on TalkBack](https://support.google.com/accessibility/android/answer/6283677?ref_topic=3529932).
+For more information about TalkBack and a detailed description of its features, please read the [Google’s official documentation on TalkBack](https://support.google.com/accessibility/android/answer/6283677?ref_topic=3529932).

 &nbsp;
 <!--  This file is part of a11y-guidelines | Our vision of mobile & web accessibility guidelines and best practices, with valid/invalid examples.